signal18/replication-manager/README.md

 ## Calling external scripts

-Replication-Manager call external scripts and provide following parameters in this order: Old leader host and elected leader
+Replication-Manager call external scripts and provide following parameters in this order: Old leader host and new elected leader

 ## Multi-master